Dropout Drops Double Descent: Discussion

-Like dropout, using batch normalization \cite{59} is simple: add batch normalization layers in the network.
-Because of this simplicity, using batch normalization would be a natural candidate to be used to speed up the training of different combinations of hyperparameters needed to optimize the use of dropout layers (it would not speed up each epoch during training, but would help converge faster).
-Because of their similarity, several comparison pieces of research have been done \cite{60,61,62}.
-We have a reason to believe that Batch Normalization can also mitigate the double descent.
+Just as with dropout, the implementation of batch normalization \citep{59} is uncomplicated—it merely requires the incorporation of batch normalization layers into the network architecture.
+Its inherent simplicity positions batch normalization as an ideal candidate for expediting the training process associated with varying combinations of hyperparameters required to optimize the use of dropout layers.
+While this may not necessarily accelerate each training epoch, it's likely to facilitate swifter convergence.
+Given their similarities, several research studies have compared the two techniques \citep{60,61,62}.
+Based on this, we posit that Batch Normalization might also hold the capacity to alleviate the double descent phenomenon.